Chapter 6 Generalised Linear Models (GLMs)

 \[\begin{equation} f(y)=\exp\left\{y\cdot\log(\lambda)-\color{red}{\lambda}\color{blue}{-\log(y!)+\log\left[y!\cdot I_{(0,1,\ldots,n)}(y)\right]}\right\} \tag{6.7} \end{equation}\]

-The one parameter of the Poisson distribution \(\lambda\) controls both the mean as well as the variance of the distribution, i.e. if the mean goes up then the variance goes up too (Figure 6.4, left).
+The one parameter of the Poisson distribution, \(\lambda\), controls both the mean as well as the variance of the distribution, i.e. if the mean increases then the variance increases, too (Figure 6.4, left).
 Not only is the Poisson distribution, due to its discreteness and positive support space, a natural distribution for count data, it can also capture the increase in variance with increase in mean response that we often see in count data such as our bird species example (Figure 6.2).

 Lastly, the binomial distribution (Figure 6.4, right), which we will need for proportion data, is also a member of the exponential class.
 The pdf of the binomial distribution is: